Artistic Director

 For details of our Scholars and Student Scholars schemes, click here.
 If the Scholars scheme is not currently open to applicants you are welcome to contact Melissa with your details and ask them to be held on file so that we can keep you updated.

-We also encourage you to complete our Equality and Diversity Monitoring Form, see more details further down this page.
+We also encourage you to complete our Equality and Diversity Monitoring Form, and require all performers to satisfactorily complete a Safer Recruitment self-declaration form, which we will supply.

 Trustee roles: